Louisiana black church fires: Arrest and prosecution

 His parents were only allowed to watch their son via a video link.
 His father, Deputy Roy Matthews, was seen frequently wringing his hands and he finally left the room crying.
 Roy Matthews had no prior knowledge of his son's crimes according to St. Landry Parish Sheriff Bobby Guidroz.
 When Guidroz called him to police headquarters to tell him about the charges, he "broke down", and later helped police to arrest his son.
 Guidroz said, "We are all sure that Holden's father is a gentleman and good employee.
 He had a very terrible time after this incident."

-Investigators found that Matthews was a fan black metal music.
+Investigators found that Matthews was a fan of black metal music.
 Black metal is an extreme kind of heavy metal music that was popularized in Norway and linked to arsons at Christian churches in other parts of the world in the 1990s.
 He stated that he had a desire to promote himself as a black metal musician in the mold of Norwegian artist Varg Vikernes (best known for his musical work as the name Burzum), who committed a similar series of church burnings in 1990s Norway.
 Matthews frequently posted on social media about pagan beliefs or traditions, and had recently uploaded picture of a gun and a knife with the caption, "I carry this..... maybe not legally but I only truly follow the law of Odin....."
+In 2024, the FBI released files stating that Holden was connected to the accelerationist terrorist group Order of Nine Angles.

 In February 2020, Matthews pleaded guilty in Federal court to intentionally setting fire to three churches; he was sentenced to 25 years in prison and $2.66 million in restitution on November 2, 2020.